New investment option: Growth (Lower Carbon)

 Is the new option 100% fossil fuel free?

-No, the new option would be lower carbon not zero carbon.
+No, the new option will be lower carbon not zero carbon.
 We have been very careful in naming the fund so as not to be misleading.
-That said, Growth (Lower Carbon) would be 80% invested in the Russell Investments Sustainable Global Shares ex Fossil Fuels Fund, which aims to reduce exposure to carbon emissions by 60% versus the MSCI ACWI ex-Australia Index and eliminate exposure to fossil fuel reserves.
+That said, Growth (Lower Carbon) will be 80% invested in the Russell Investments Sustainable Global Shares ex Fossil Fuels Fund, which aims to reduce exposure to carbon emissions by 60% versus the MSCI ACWI ex-Australia Index and eliminate exposure to fossil fuel reserves.

-Growth (Lower Carbon) would be 20% invested in the Russell Investments Global Bond Fund.
+Growth (Lower Carbon) will be 20% invested in the Russell Investments Global Bond Fund.
 The Global Bond Fund invests in a range of fixed-income securities issued by international governments, companies and agencies.
 This fund doesn’t exclude fossil fuels but it does target a carbon footprint that is 20% less than the market index for the corporate debt portion of the fund (it is difficult to measure the carbon footprint of sovereign bonds).

 What activities are excluded from Russell Investments’ ex Fossil Fuels Fund?